jariarkko/cave-outliner/README.md

 # cave-outliner
 A small tool to draw horizontal plane outlines of caves, given an input of a 3D model.

 The input is in the form a Standard Triangle Language (STL) file.
 The output is a Standard Vector Graphics (SVG) image.
+This is very much work in progress for now.

 Usage:

     cave-outliner [options] inputfile outputfile

-Processes an input 3D model in STL format to a SVG picture that represents the cave horizontal plane.
-This can be used to produce maps.

 Options: